zimolzak/psci-resource-proposal/README.md

 This proposal will outline DISCovery's plan to create the guidance needed for sites to implement these Safer Dx e-triggers into practice at any VA medical center.
-The initial phase will involve creation of *Safer Dx ENGAGE*, the change package that will provide the guidance and support for the implementation of the e-triggers at any VA sites.
+The initial phase will involve creation of *Safer Dx EnGAGE*, the change package that will provide the guidance and support for the implementation of the e-triggers at any VA sites.
-Subsequent phases will involve assessing how sites use Safer Dx ENGAGE for learning and improvement.
+Subsequent phases will involve assessing how sites use Safer Dx EnGAGE for learning and improvement.

 # Development Process

-We will approach the design and development of the *Safer Dx ENGAGE* resource iteratively, such that at multiple points during development we will seek feedback from stakeholders including potential organizational users and external subject matter experts.
+We will approach the design and development of the *Safer Dx EnGAGE* resource iteratively, such that at multiple points during development we will seek feedback from stakeholders including potential organizational users and external subject matter experts.
 We will